Largest prehistoric animals: Armoured dinosaurs (Thyreophora)

 The largest-known thyreophoran was Ankylosaurus at 9 m in length and 6 tonne in weight.
 Stegosaurus was also 9 m long but around 5 tonne tonnes in weight.

+Marginocephalians (Marginocephalia)

 Pachycephalosaurs (Pachycephalosauria)

 The largest pachycephalosaur was the eponymous Pachycephalosaurus.
 Previously claimed to be at 7 m in length, it was later estimated about 4.5 m long and a weight of about 450 kg.

 Ceratopsians (Ceratopsia)

 The largest ceratopsian known is Triceratops horridus, along with the closely related Eotriceratops xerinsularis both with estimated lengths of 9 m.
 Pentaceratops and several other ceratopsians rival them in size.
 Titanoceratops had one of the longest skull of any land animal, at 2.65 m long.
+A recently discovered Torosaurus (nicknamed "Adam") may exceed this size with a skull length of 3 m meters.